 recognition criteria listed above.
 Where no internally-

-generated asset can be recognised, development
+generated asset can be recognized, development

 loss in the period in which it is incurred.